Wood River Branch Railroad

 The Wood River Branch Railroad was a shortline railroad in Rhode Island, United States.
-Chartered in 1872 and opened on July 1, 1874, the 5.6 mi line connected Hope Valley, Rhode Island to the national rail network at Wood River Junction.
-Though always nominally independent, the company was closely affiliated with the New York, Providence and Boston Railroad and its successor, the New York, New Haven and Hartford Railroad (the New Haven), which held significant portions of its stock.
+Chartered in 1872 and opened on July 1, 1874, the 5.6 mi line operated (with one major interruption) until 1947.
+It connected Hope Valley, Rhode Island, to the New York, Providence and Boston Railroad (known as the Stonington Line) mainline at Wood River Junction.
+Though always nominally independent, the company was closely affiliated with the Stonington Line and its successor, the New York, New Haven and Hartford Railroad (the New Haven), which held significant portions of its stock.

 The Wood River Branch carried both passengers and freight for local mills and other industries.
-It maintained a small fleet of locomotives, only one or two at any given time.
-Rhode Island citizen Ralph C. Watrous purchased the railroad in 1897, and remained involved in its operation for the next 40 years.
+A small operation, the company owned only one or two locomotives at any given time.
+Rhode Island citizen Ralph C. Watrous became president of the railroad in 1904, and remained involved in its operation for the next 33 years.
 He defended the railroad from several attempts at abandonment.
 A major flood in November 1927 severed the line and suspended all operations.
 The company considered abandonment, but ultimately local citizens and the New Haven agreed to rebuild the damaged segments and return the line to service for freight only, using a gasoline locomotive.